 At one point, Swift performed one of her newer songs on a platform right in front of our seats!
 We rushed down the aisle to get closer to the excitement.
 I was in awe of Swift as she was singing “Dress” right in front of us.
 But I was quickly brought back to reality by a sharp stinging and slightly itching pain on my foot.

-I looked around, and my stomach dropped to my feet.
+I looked around, and my stomach dropped.
 A man had been eating a bag of peanuts and my feet were right in the middle of all the peanut shells.
-I walked back to my seat and informed my mom I had hives on both of my feet.
+I walked back to my seat and informed my mom that I had hives on both of my feet.

 Surprised by Food Restriction

 A couple days later, I went to a hot-air balloon festival with my family.
 We picked up dinner beforehand to eat while we watched the balloons ascend into the sunset sky.
 However, when we got there we were told there was a strict policy of not allowing outside food or drinks to be brought into the festival grounds.

 At first I was thankful for her kindness, and I still am today.
 Yet, I realized that while I could have been without a meal or worse, had an anaphylactic reaction to their food, this woman worried she would be in trouble for allowing outside food.
 I felt saddened that the festival organization was not keen on allowing me to take safety precautions to protect myself.
 Also, because the employee could have faced being let go – simply because she’d agreed to keep me safe.